biojava/biojava.github.io/wiki/BioJava:CookBook4.0.md

 ---------------------------------

 BioJava 3 is a major re-write of BioJava 1.
 As such many things work differently.
-This cookbook will provide examples how to work with the new codebase.
+This cookbook provides examples how to work with the new codebase.

 The page was inspired by various programming cookbooks and follows a "How do I...?" type approach.
 Each "How do I?" is linked to some example